irmen/Pyro4/docs/source/alternative.rst

 Pypy
 ----
-.. sidebar:: Pypy

 `Pypy <http://pypy.org>`_ is a Python implementation written in Python itself, and it usually is quite a lot faster than the default implementation because it has a :abbr:`JIT (Just in time)`-compiler.

 Pyro runs happily on recent versions of Pypy.